charlotteviner/charlotteviner.github.io/_pages/about.md

 About Me
 ======
 After graduating with a BSc (Hons) in Environmental Geoscience from the University of Nottingham in 2017, I studied for a MSc in River Basin Dynamics and Management with Geographical Information Systems at the University of Leeds before returning to Nottingham to start my PhD in 2019.
-My research interests primarily focus on biogeomorphology - the intersection between geomorphology and ecology - and the role that animals take as ecosystem engineers in rivers.
+My research interests primarily focus on biogeomorphology - the intersection between geomorphology and ecology - and the role that animals, specifically crayfish, take as ecosystem engineers in rivers.

 ### PhD Research Summary